Utah Administrative Code

 This rule is promulgated pursuant to Subsections 31A-2-201(1) and 31A-2-201(3)(a) in which the commissioner is empowered to administer and enforce this title and to make rules to implement the provisions of this title.
 The authority to set minimum standards by rule for coverage of dietary products for inborn errors of amino acid or urea cycle metabolism is provided by Subsection 31A-22-623(2).

 The purpose of this rule is to establish minimum standards of coverage for dietary products, including formulas and low protein modified food products, used for the treatment of inborn errors of amino acid or urea cycle metabolism.
-This coverage will be provided at levels consistent with the major medical benefit provided under a disability insurance policy.
+This coverage will be provided at levels consistent with the major medical benefit provided under an accident and health insurance policy.
 This entails the identification of a uniform billing code standard to be used by health insurers for the processing of claims covering dietary formulas in conjunction with the treatment of these specific inborn metabolic errors.

 For purposes of this rule the commissioner adopts the definitions as particularly set forth in Section 31A-1-301 and Subsection 31A-22-623(1).

-(1) This rule applies to all disability insurance policies sold in Utah which contain major medical benefits.
+(1) This rule applies to all accident and health insurance policies sold in Utah which contain major medical benefits.

 (2) This rules does not prohibit an insurer from requesting additional information required to determine eligibility of the claim under the terms of the policy, certificate or both, as issued to the claimant.